-A.S.
-King's newest offering is a masterful portrayal of a girl coping with devastating loss at long last--a girl who has no idea that the future needs her, and that the present needs her even more.
+In this masterpiece about freedom, feminism, and destiny, Printz Honor author A.S.
+King tells the epic story of a girl coping with devastating loss at long last--a girl who has no idea that the future needs her, and that the present needs her even more.

 Praise for Reality Boy:

 A 2013 Kirkus Reviews Best YA Book

 A 2013 Association of Booksellers for Children Best Book for Children

 A 2014 YALSA Best Fiction for Young Adults Book

 A 2014 YALSA Quick Picks for Reluctant Young Readers Book

 An Amazon Best Book of the Month

 A Publishers Weekly Best Book of the Week

 A Winter 2013-2014 Top Ten Kids' Indie Next List Pick